Faith in Christianity: Faith is not blind

 "We believe", says the Vatican Council (III, iii), "that revelation is true, not indeed because the intrinsic truth of the mysteries is clearly seen by the natural light of reason, but because of the authority of God Who reveals them, for He can neither deceive nor be deceived."
 The Vatican Council says, "in addition to the internal assistance of His Holy Spirit, it has pleased God to give us certain external proofs of His revelation, viz. certain Divine facts, especially miracles and prophecies, for since these latter clearly manifest God's omnipotence and infinite knowledge, they afford most certain proofs of His revelation and are suited to the capacity of all."
 Hence Thomas Aquinas writes: "A man would not believe unless he saw the things he had to believe, either by the evidence of miracles or of something similar" (II-II:1:4, ad 1).

 In the Catholic Church, justification is granted by God from baptism, the sacrament of faith.
 Cardinal Joseph Tobin said, "religion is a lifestyle.
 It means that what I believe influences the way that I live."

+Minimal content

+According to saint Thomas Aquinas, the Nicene Creed is the minimum content of faith necessary for salvation.
+It is necessary to believe in the Incarnation, Passion and Resurrection of Christ, which is only possible through faith in the human and divine nature of Jesus and thus in the Trinity.

+The Christological mystery and the Trinitarian mystery are the foundations of the Christian faith.
+This is the obligation of every baptised believer, which allows them to attain a new life.
+According to Thomas, these elements of the faith do not require any other previous knowledge to be understood and believed; on the contrary, they are accessible to simple people and, thanks to the feasts of the liturgical year, are revealed to all.

 Eastern Christianity

 Noetic faculty

 Faith (pistis) in Eastern Christianity is an activity of the nous or spirit.
 Faith being characteristic of the noesis or noetic experience of the spirit.
 Faith here being defined as intuitive truth meaning as a gift from God, faith is one of God's uncreated energies (Grace too is another of God's uncreated energies and gifts).
 The God in Trinity is uncreated or incomprehensible in nature, being or essence.
-Therefore, in Eastern Christianity, God's essence or incomprehisibility is distinguished from his uncreated energies.
+Therefore, in Eastern Christianity, God's essence or incomprehensibility is distinguished from his uncreated energies.
 This is clarified in the Essence-Energies distinction of Gregory Palamas.